Balmatt

 By comparing the locations of consecutive earthquakes, we can calculate the direction in which the pressure effects of the injection continue.
 We are therefore able to monitor whether they occur in proximity to major fracture systems.
 By monitoring the injection (pressure and temperature), VITO is hoping to guarantee the safe operation of the geothermal energy plant.

-We use a traffic light system in the geothermal power plant, which is based on four parameters:
+In the geothermal power plant, we use a traffic light system (TLS) based on four parameters:

-- the calculated magnitude of an earthquake;
+• the calculated magnitude of an earthquake;

-- the distance from the fault;
+• the distance to the fault;

-- the maximum measured peak ground velocity in the seismometers of the monitoring network
+• the maximum measured peak ground velocity in the seismometers of the monitoring network.